jaeyk/comp_thinking_social_science/docs/01_motivation.md

 > Every modern statistical and data analysis problem needs code to solve it.
 You shouldn't learn just the basics of programming, spend some time gaining mastery.
 Improving your programming skills pays off because code is a **force multiplier**: once you've solved a problem once, code allows you to solve it much faster in the future.
 As your programming skill increases, the generality of your solutions improves: you solve not just the precise problem you encountered, but a wider class of related problems (in this way programming skill is very much like mathematical skill).
 Finally, sharing your code with others allows them to benefit from your experience. - [Hadley Wickham](https://imstat.org/2014/12/16/hadley-wickham-impact-the-world-by-being-useful/)

--   What aspects of the research process can be automated and how?
+-   What aspects of the social science research process can be automated?
 How can we teach a machine to perform these tasks for us?

 ![From BBC Bitesize](https://bam.files.bbci.co.uk/bam/live/content/znmb87h/large)

+-   This question touches the essence of computational thinking: "formulating a problem and expressing its solution in a way that a computer—human or machine—can effectively carry out" (defined by [Jeannette M. Wing](http://www.cs.cmu.edu/afs/cs/usr/wing/www/publications/Wing06.pdf))

 This book teaches how you to do that in R in incremental steps.